KnightPointSystems/kps_playbook/README.md

 ### Contributing

-Contributing to this guide follows the common DID(it) pull request model.
-To contribute, simply make any changes you would like on a separate branch, create a pull request with those changes, another member of DID(it) will then review and approve or add comments to those changes, then the changes will get merged into the project!
+Contributing to this guide follows the common KPS pull request model.
+To contribute, simply make any changes you would like on a separate branch, create a pull request with those changes, another member of KPS will then review and approve or add comments to those changes, then the changes will get merged into the project!

 #### Understanding Front matter